nextthingco/docs/Gadget-docs/source/includes/_build.md

 	What each edit does:

-		**image** - Pulls from the Docker Hub repo specified in this format -  username/repo:tag.
+	`image: ntcgadget/blink:v1` - Pulls from the Docker Hub repo specified in this format -  username/repo:tag.
 Don't forget the version tag if it's not the default "latest".

-		**command** - Runs a Python script called blink.py that is included in the image.
+	`command:["python", "blink.py"]` - Runs a Python script called blink.py that is included in the image.

-		**binds** - Mounts the /sys volume from the host device TKTK into the container at /sys.
+	`binds:[/sys:/sys]` - Mounts the /sys volume from the host device TKTK into the container at /sys.

-		**capabilities** - Grants Linux capabilities to the container.
+	`capabilities:[--cap-add SYS_RAWIO --device /dev/mem]` - Grants Linux capabilities to the container.
 Specifically the ones used here mount a FUSE (**F**ilesystem in **Use**rspace) based system for I/O operations and allows access /dev/mem device with privileges.
 CHECK WITH LANGLEY

 **7. Build, Deploy, and Start Image**